Control Systems

 Motion/PIR Movement Security alarm, automatic doors

-Pressure Force per area Tyre pressure, weather station
+Pressure Force per area Tyre pressure, weather station, washing machine load

 Light/Optical Light intensity Street lights, camera exposure